-Plot Summary: When a teenage girl discovers an old music box that carries strange abilities and can grant her any wish she desires, she believes all her dreams have come true.
-That is until she realises that there is a deadly price for using each one.
+Plot Summary: When a teenage girl (Clare Shannon) discovers an old music box that carries strange abilities and can grant her any wish she desires, she believes all her dreams have come true.
+That is until, she realises that there is a deadly price for each one…

-Although the plot is definitely original, it doesn’t really come off as a creepy narrative to me at first glance.
+Although the film’s plot does take inspiration from W.W.
+Jacobs’ iconic short story: ‘The Monkey Paw,’ ‘Wish Upon’ itself rarely feels like an actual horror film.
 Of course, the fact that the film has little-to-no atmosphere as well as an enormous amount of weak jump-scares throughout, it’s very clear that this film was clearly meant to pander towards horror-loving teenagers.
 ‘Wish Upon’ is truly one of the least tense horrors I’ve watched in a very long time, even being unintentionally hilarious at various points.